 The legislation specifies that the constitution of the committee be agreed between the operator and members of the workforce.
 If there is no agreement, the committee constitutes equal numbers of members representing the interests of the workforce and members representing the interests of the operator and other employers.
-While the legislation does not stipulate that HSRs must form part of the committee, their inclusion as members of the committee is considered good practice and is a typical approach across facilities.
+If a facility has one DWG and the HSR consents to being a member of the committee then the HSR is a member of the committee.
+If there is 2 or more DWGs the HSRs for those DWGs may choose one or more of their number, who consent, to be members of the committee.